Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy: Discussion

-Taken together, these results lead to a promising and novel conclusion: mitigating disparities across a wide range of policy domains and resource sizes may neither require new and complex machine learning methods, nor be prohibitively costly in terms of sacrificing accuracy.
-Instead, it requires explicitly defining the fairness goal upfront in the machine learning process and taking active, practical steps, such as the post-hoc bias mitigation strategies investigated here, to achieve that goal.
-This finding contributes to a growing body of evidence that, in practice, straightforward approaches such as thoughtful label choice \cite{Obermeyer2019DissectingPopulations}, model design \cite{Chouldechova2018ADecisions}, or post-modeling mitigation can effectively reduce biases in many machine learning systems.
-One factor that may contribute to the nominal trade-offs observed here may be the resource-constrained top $k$ context itself, where there may be a sufficient number of additional positive examples to find in each subgroup with small threshold adjustments.
-Our focus on benefit allocation programs with limited resources reflects a setting that occurs very commonly in policy contexts and frequently encountered in our applied work \cite{Potash2015PredictivePoisoning,Rodolfa2020CaseInterventions,Ramachandran2020PredictiveClinic,Bauman2018ReducingInterventions}.
-Settings in which resources are less constrained may pose a greater challenge to disparity mitigation, typically operating deeper in the score distribution where the precision gradient may be flatter and larger adjustments may be required.
+Taken together, these results suggest a promising and novel conclusion: across a range of policy domains, mitigating disparities does not inherently require new and complex machine learning methods or a prohibitively large accuracy sacrifice as is often assumed.
+Instead, explicitly defining the fairness goal upfront in the machine learning process and making design choices to achieve that goal by taking active, practical steps, such as the post-hoc bias mitigation strategies investigated here, are important steps to achieving that goal.
+While it is of course important to keep in mind the empirical nature of this finding, we see an important contribution of this work in providing practical counterexamples to commonly-held assumptions about the nature of the relationship between fairness and accuracy.
+As such, we see the consistency of these results across policy settings and contexts here as strongly suggestive that practitioners applying machine learning methods to inform other high-stakes policy decisions should question this assumption in their own work.
+Additionally, this work contributes to a growing body of evidence that, in practice, straightforward approaches such as thoughtful label choice \cite{Obermeyer2019DissectingPopulations}, model design \cite{Chouldechova2018ADecisions}, or post-modeling mitigation can effectively reduce biases in many machine learning systems.